francois-vincent/dbLoader/README.md

 of JSON permitted types:

 	Unicode string,
-	Nnumerical value (float or integer),
+	Numerical value (float or integer),
 	Null,
 	List or dictionary.

-Such a definition suggests that a recipe can be completely defined into a single (nested / complex) record, with associated records (like steps, lists of ingredients, comments…) directly specified in the recipe as lists of subrecords.
+Such a definition suggests that a recipe can be completely defined into a single (nested / complex) record, with associated records (like steps, lists of ingredients, comments…) directly specified in the recipe as lists of sub-records.

 	{
 		Name: “fish and chips”,